Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/LibreOffice-Parallel-Processing.md

 ## Host resource requirements

 - **Memory** - ~70 MB idle, 140–250 MB during conversion, per worker.
 Add headroom for the OS and Stirling PDF itself.
-- **CPU** - one core pinned per active conversion.
-Start with one worker per two cores.
+- **CPU** - each active conversion saturates roughly one CPU core (LibreOffice is single-threaded per document).
+Start with one worker per two cores; the kernel handles core distribution automatically — see [CPU allocation and pinning](#cpu-allocation-and-pinning) if you want to bound or pin workers explicitly.

 ---